erlerobot/erle_gitbook/en/beaglepilot/ap_hal.md

 ```

+####AP_HAL interface classes

 The `AP_HAL interface classes` are each defined in a header file bearing their name.

 The following abstractions compound the module `AP_HAL`:

 - `AP_HAL::HAL` class is a container for the a complete set of device drivers.
-The class is defined in `/libraries/AP_HAL/HAL.h`.
+The class is defined in [/libraries/AP_HAL/HAL.h](https://github.com/diydrones/ardupilot/blob/master/libraries/AP_HAL/HAL.h).
 It also has a virtual (i.e. overridable) method to handle driver initialization.
 Each device driver is exposed as a pointer an `AP_HAL` driver class, (e.g. each serial driver is exposed as a public `UARTDriver* uartN`).

-- `AP_HAL::AnalogIn` class is pure virtual and can be found in `/libraries/AP_HAL/AnalogIn.h`.
+- `AP_HAL::AnalogIn` class is pure virtual and can be found in [/libraries/AP_HAL/AnalogIn.h](https://github.com/diydrones/ardupilot/blob/master/libraries/AP_HAL/AnalogIn.h).
 The pure virtual `AP_HAL::AnalogSource` class is also defined in that class.
 Defines abstract methods for voltage measurement of analog signals.

-- `AP_HAL::GPIO` class is pure virtual and can be found in `/libraries/AP_HAL/GPIO.h`.Defines abstract methods for handling the General Purpose Input/Output pines in embedded systems.
+- `AP_HAL::GPIO` class is pure virtual and can be found in [/libraries/AP_HAL/GPIO.h](https://github.com/diydrones/ardupilot/blob/master/libraries/AP_HAL/GPIO.h).Defines abstract methods for handling the General Purpose Input/Output pines in embedded systems.

-- `AP_HAL::I2CDriver` class is a pure virtual interface, found in `/libraries/AP_HAL/I2CDriver.h` and is the `AP_HAL` replacment for ArduPilot's `I2C` library.
-The `I2CDriver` interface supports the timeout features we require to assure safe timing properties when polling the hardware I2C peripeheral.
+- `AP_HAL::I2CDriver` class is a pure virtual interface, found in [/libraries/AP_HAL/I2CDriver.h](https://github.com/diydrones/ardupilot/blob/master/libraries/AP_HAL/I2CDriver.h) and is the `AP_HAL` replacment for ArduPilot's `I2C` library.
+The `I2CDriver` interface supports the timeout features we require to assure safe timing properties when polling the hardware I2C peripeheral(I2C bus helps you monitor the health of your system).
 It also only exposes whole-transaction interfaces to the user, to support more efficient implementations in a threaded environment.

-- `AP_HAL::RCInput` class is pure virtual and can be found in `/libraries/AP_HAL/RCInput.h`.
+- `AP_HAL::RCInput` class is pure virtual and can be found in [/libraries/AP_HAL/RCInput.h](https://github.com/diydrones/ardupilot/blob/master/libraries/AP_HAL/RCInput.h).
 The RCInput interface is based on the input related methods of the existing ArduPilot `APM_RC` class.
 RCInput methods were separated from RCOutput methods for clarity.

-- `AP_HAL::RCOutput` class is pure virtual and can be found in `/libraries/AP_HAL/RCOutput.h`.
+- `AP_HAL::RCOutput` class is pure virtual and can be found in [/libraries/AP_HAL/RCOutput.h](https://github.com/diydrones/ardupilot/blob/master/libraries/AP_HAL/RCOutput.h).
 The RCOutput interface is based on the input related methods of the existing ArduPilot `APM_RC` class.
 RCOutput methods were separated from RCInput methods for clarity.

-- `AP_HAL::Scheduler` class is pure virtual and can be found in `/libraries/AP_HAL/Scheduler.h`.
+- `AP_HAL::Scheduler` class is pure virtual and can be found in [/libraries/AP_HAL/Scheduler.h](https://github.com/diydrones/ardupilot/blob/master/libraries/AP_HAL/Scheduler.h).
 The `AP_HAL::Scheduler` interface is designed to encapsulate scheduling asynchronous processes as a replacement to the ArduPilot `AP_PeriodicProcess` driver.

-- `AP_HAL::Semaphores`class is pure virtual and can be found in `/libraries/AP_HAL/Semaphores.h`.This class defines a semaphore abstract data type that is used for controlling access, by multiple processes, to a common resource in a parallel programming.
+- `AP_HAL::Semaphores`class is pure virtual and can be found in [/libraries/AP_HAL/Semaphores.h](https://github.com/diydrones/ardupilot/blob/master/libraries/AP_HAL/Semaphores.h).This class defines a semaphore abstract data type that is used for controlling access, by multiple processes, to a common resource in a parallel programming.

-- `AP_HAL::SPIDriver` class is pure virtual and can be found in `/libraries/AP_HAL/SPIDriver.h`.It defines two classes `AP_HAL::SPIDeviceManager` and `AP_HAL::SPIDeviceDriver`, that defines methods to managin the Serial Peripheral Interface Bus.
+- `AP_HAL::SPIDriver` class is pure virtual and can be found in [/libraries/AP_HAL/SPIDriver.h](https://github.com/diydrones/ardupilot/blob/master/libraries/AP_HAL/SPIDriver.h).It defines two classes `AP_HAL::SPIDeviceManager` and `AP_HAL::SPIDeviceDriver`, that defines methods to managin the Serial Peripheral Interface Bus.

-- `AP_HAL::Storage`class is pure virtual and can be found in `/libraries/AP_HAL/Storage.h` and it defines abstract methods for read and write data storage media like a SDCard.
+- `AP_HAL::Storage`class is pure virtual and can be found in [/libraries/AP_HAL/Storage.h](https://github.com/diydrones/ardupilot/blob/master/libraries/AP_HAL/Storage.h) and it defines abstract methods for read and write data storage media like a SDCard.

 - `AP_HAL::UARTDriver`class is a pure virtual interface and the replacement for ArduPilot's `FastSerial` library.
 It provides the methods `begin()`, `end()`, `flush()`, `is_initialized()`, `set_blocking_writes`, and `tx_pending`.
 The class hierchary for `AP_HAL::UARTDriver` is also derived directly from the `FastSerial` class's hierarchy . `AP_HAL::UARTDriver` is a public `AP_HAL::BetterStream`, which is a public `AP_HAL::Stream`, which is a public `AP_HAL::Print`.
+You can find `AP_HAL::UARTDriver` class at [/libraries/AP_HAL/UARTDriver.h](https://github.com/diydrones/ardupilot/blob/master/libraries/AP_HAL/UARTDriver.h) and at [/libraries/AP_HAL/UARTDriver.cpp](https://github.com/diydrones/ardupilot/blob/master/libraries/AP_HAL/UARTDriver.cpp).

-- `AP_HAL::Util` class is pure virtual and can be found in `/libraries/AP_HAL/Util.h`.
-Util member for string utilities.
+- `AP_HAL::Util` class is pure virtual and can be found in [/libraries/AP_HAL/Util.h](https://github.com/diydrones/ardupilot/blob/master/libraries/AP_HAL/Util.h).`AP_HAL::Util` class defines Util member for string utilities.